margaretmf/margaretmf.github.io/poetry.md

 There is a rose within everyone's heart.
 It must be watered, it must be nourished.
 The love is strong, and the light is bright, even at night.

+## Healing from Abuse, both the Abused and the Abuser ##
+There was no reason to be jealous.
+You have it all within, sister.
+The qualities are there.
+The latent talent is there.
+You may blossom differently or later, but sister, you spring from the same source, and the ideas are there.
+So love your brother, and love your sister.
+Love must go before you, and you are not estranged.
+Sometimes the night must be taken back, the fight within must stop, and the time to be receptive must come.
+God does amazing work through the pain, and really opens us up to Her living reality.

+## Same Roads, New View ##
+I have driven down these roads before but I see them, the people, the homes in a new light.
+Everything grows richer, deeper, fuller, and more alive.
+I see the beauty, not the poverty.

 <br>